 Charles represented the Australian Air Board and the Controller of Civil Aviation at the funeral of the victims.

 The following video is fantastic.
-It shows both stills and moving images of the R101 including the luxuries facilities inside.
+It shows both stills and moving images of the R101 including the luxurious facilities inside.